 Membership and Dues

-- APRN Group Members of the Coalition for Nurses in Advanced Practice (referred to as “CNAP” or the “Coalition”) are composed of statewide and local advanced practice registered nursing (APRN) organizations representing the APRN roles and population foci identified in the Consensus Model for APRN Regulation.
-APRN group members may include professional organizations composed of APRNs caring for specialty populations.
-APRN group members as of May 1, 2016 are the following:
+- APRN Group Members of the Coalition for Nurses in Advanced Practice (referred to as “CNAP” or the “Coalition”) are composed of statewide and local advanced practice registered nursing (APRN) organizations representing the APRN roles identified in the Consensus Model for APRN Regulation.
+Group members may include formally or informally organized APRN organizations.
+APRN group members as of May 1, 2017 are the following:

 - Alamo Area Psychiatric Nurses